skiphansen/usb_sniffer/fpga/panologic_g2/README.md

 FT2232 module not so much.

-When I had "buzzed out" my connections I had intentionally used a pin header rather than the actual module to play it safe, so much of safety.
+When I had "buzzed out" my connections I had intentionally used a pin header rather than the actual module to play it safe, so much for safety.
 Note to self, ALWAY ohm out at least the power connections to the actual board.

 Happily none of the data connections needed to be redone since those could be